bblfsh/web/CONTRIBUTING.md

 ## Development

-The dashboard is a Golang application, so in order for all further insturctions to work please make sure it's under `$GOPATH` in your filesystem.
+The web client is a Golang application, so in order for all further insturctions to work please make sure it's under `$GOPATH` in your filesystem.

-The dashboard uses an intermediate API that connects to the bblfsh server and serves the dashboard front assets.
+The web client uses an intermediate API that connects to the bblfsh server and serves frontend assets.

 Every time you change any source of the front assets, it is needed to regenerate the `server/asset/asset.go` containing the static files of the site.